 The same interface for accessing authentication data was applied to this post as an example.
 The authentication information can be accessed by selecting the “i” icon appearing under the headline.
 Because the CLink platform provides tools for licensing and republishing content, the same interface is available for the republished post and the image therein.

-The certified archive features for HTML pages and images will be available Fall 2020 in the Premium Edition of the wpCLink plugin.
+The certified archive features for HTML pages and images will be available first quarter of next year in the Premium Edition of the wpCLink plugin.

 1 AFP, CBC/Radio-Canada, The European Broadcasting Union (EBU), Facebook, Financial Times, First Draft, Google, The Hindu, Microsoft, Reuters, and The Reuters Institute for the Study of Journalism and The Wall Street Journal.
 The Associated Press and The Washington Post reportedly joined TNI at a later time.